diegoalvis/protobuf-talk-2023/slides.md

 ---

-# Integrating Protocol Buffers and gRPC on Android
+# Integrating Protobuf and gRPC on Android
 Ice Cream application

 ### 3. Generate code from protobuf schema: